/template/e1e594b8931a41c5b171cf004ced597d

 The Floor

-Frontier model safety refusal collapses from ~90% in English to 35% in Igala on matched harmful prompts (LSR Benchmark, arXiv:2603.19273).
+Frontier model safety refusal collapses from ~90% in English to 35–55% in Yoruba, Hausa, Igbo, and Igala on matched harmful prompts (LSR Benchmark, arXiv:2603.19273).
 The paper formalizes this as Refusal Centroid Drift: safety-alignment representations are anchored to English token sequences and do not transfer cleanly to low-resource West African languages.
 UUAMNI builds the native preference data that closes the gap.

 The Ceiling